Mbonikazi/ST10209389_M.MACINWANA_WEDE5020_PART3/README.md

 - Built with HTML , js and CSS
 - Default font: `"Aptos", Arial, sans-serif`
 - Images can be added to the `images/` folder
-- The website currently has a **yellow background** for demonstration purposes
+- The website currently has a white background for demonstration purposes